“Judge a man by his questions rather than his answers.” – Voltiare

 Future-Thinking: How can businesses act for tomorrow today?

 Initial solutions point to policies that re-balance external forces, like quarterly earnings expectations, that exalt short-term results over long-term outcomes.
-NBS has commissioned an exhaustive review of leading academic research on how firms can best consider long-term impacts of today’s decisions.
-Findings will be reported this fall.
+NBS commissioned an exhaustive review of leading academic research on how firms can best consider long-term impacts of today’s decisions.

 Resilience: How can companies design resilient sustainability programs that can survive changes in leadership, economic downturns, political shifts, and other setbacks?